Chase Mortgage Review: Competitive Rates and a Generous Homebuyer Grant Program

-All of Chase’s low-down-payment purchase loans are eligible for Chase Homebuyer Grants.
-The grants provide borrowers in select areas with $2,500 toward the purchase of a primary home.
-As part of JPMorgan Chase’s commitment to addressing racial inequities in housing, it’s doubling the grants for eligible buyers who purchase a home in one of the 6,700 neighborhoods Chase has identified as minority neighborhoods.
+Chase Homebuyer Grants provide non-VA or non-FHA loan borrowers in select areas with $2,500 toward the purchase of a primary home.
+As part of JPMorgan Chase’s commitment to addressing racial inequities in housing, it doubles the grants for eligible buyers who purchase a home in one of the 6,700 neighborhoods Chase has identified as minority neighborhoods.

 On-Time Closing Guarantee

 Chase bank customers can qualify for special perks when they take out a Chase mortgage.
-For example, you might be eligible to have your $1,150 mortgage processing fee waived, or you could qualify for a rate discount of as much as 0.50% based on your current or new deposit- and investment-account balances.
+For example, you could qualify for a rate discount of as much as 0.50% based on your current or new deposit- and investment-account balances.
 However, you’ll need balances totaling at least $500,000 to qualify for the smallest, 0.125% discount, and you’ll have to add significant funds to qualify for the highest discount.

 Good To Know

 Chase is not accredited by the Better Business Bureau.
-However, the organization gives Chase an A+ rating based on its complaint history with the BBB, the type of business it is and its time in business, the transparency of its business practices and other criteria.
-An A+ indicates a score of 97 to 100 out of 100 possible points.
+However, the organization gives Chase an A- rating based on its complaint history with the BBB, the type of business it is and its time in business, the transparency of its business practices and other criteria.
+An A- indicates a score of 90 to 93.99 out of 100 possible points.